 : You can still access the D2L "My Home" page by clicking on the Desire2Learn link near the top of the Dashboard.)

 For more information, check out this knowledge base article

 To begin using Desire2Learn, go to the login page.
 There you'll need to choose your login method (UW NetID, or Visitor).
 Most users will use the UW NetID login method.
-For more information, please see "Learn@UW (UW-Madison Only) - Which login method to use?".
+For more information, please see "D2L - Which login method to use?
+(UW-Madison)".

 - NOTE: NetID account holders must have activated their NetID to log on.
 Please be aware that because Desire2Learn user and class roster updates occur once daily in the early morning hours Monday-Friday, an overnight wait will be required after NetID activation before you can log in or before you will see your enrollment in new courses.
 In instances where enrollment or NetID activation occurs on a Friday, it could require waiting until the following Monday.

 Here's the Desire2Learn My Home page and a description of the different navigation elements.